-After three years of field experience, moreover, in most states, our graduates automatically qualify to sit for the Professional Engineer Exam.
+Our graduates can look forward to working with state and city agencies, and, in most states, after three years of field experience, they will automatically qualify to sit for the Professional Engineer Exam.

-In keeping with the mission of our school and using input from like-minded stakeholders such as employers, alumni, and our own Industrial Advisory Board, the ECET faculty have identified three Program Educational Objectives, all designed to prepare a body of versatile graduates who:
+In keeping with the mission of our college, and using input from like-minded stakeholders such as employers, alumni, and our own Industrial Advisory Board, our faculty have identified three program educational objectives.
+We have designed these objectives to prepare a body of versatile graduates who:

-- will successfully be employed in electrical and computer engineering technology or their chosen career path, - will pursue graduate studies and/or continued education in their field, and - will function as responsible members of society through engagement in community or professional organizations.
+- Will secure successful employment in electrical and computer engineering technology or a related career path - Will pursue graduate studies and/or continuing education in their field of expertise - Will function as responsible members of society through engagement in community and/or professional organizations

-To support these objectives, our curriculum articulates specific student outcomes.
-By the time of graduation, students must have:
+To support these objectives, our curriculum articulates six disparate student outcomes.
+By the time of graduation, students must have demonstrated:

-- 1) an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline; - (2) an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline; - (3) an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature; - (4) an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes; and - (5) an ability to function effectively as a member or leader on a technical team. - (6) a commitment to professional and ethical responsibilities, respect for diversity and quality and continuous improvement
+- 1. An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline. - 2.
+An ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline, specifically the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems; and the ability to analyze, design, and implement control systems, instrumentation systems, communications systems, computer systems, or power systems. - 3.
+An ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments, and the ability to identify and use appropriate technical literature. - 4.
+An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes and to apply project management techniques to electrical/electronic(s) and/or computer systems.

+- 5. An ability to function effectively as a member or leader on a technical team. - 6.
+A commitment to professional responsibilities, ethical responsibilities, respect for diversity and quality, and continuous improvement.